Jack Holloway (ecologist): New Zealand Forest Service

 In 1938 Holloway sailed for Britain to undertake PhD studies in plant physiology at the Imperial College of Science and Technology and Rothamstead Experimental Station.
 The advent of the Second World War disrupted these plans, and he returned to New Zealand in November 1939 to enlist.
 Shortly after marrying Una Scott Stevenson, a lab technician, in March 1940 Holloway left New Zealand with the 11th Forest Company, Corps of New Zealand Engineers.
 Soon after he moved to the outskirts of London where he worked for four years in the sawmills.
 However, when Holloway was not working in the sawmills, he started a census of the woodlands that he was exposed to.
 In 1945, he joined the New Zealand Forest Service.
 Holloway began to work on the National Forest Survey.
 Holloway studied the forests of New Zealand and their native wildlife.
 These observational studies led to many of the papers that Holloway wrote in his life, including "Forests and Climates in South New Zealand."
+Holloway was the leader of the forest survey team, also comprising Jack Henry and J. Everett, on the 1949 New Zealand American Fiordland Expedition.